PurdueCAM2Project/CAM2RetrieveData/README.md

+This repository is obsolete.
+DO NOT USE IT.

 # NetworkCameras

 This repository contains the code and data for retrieving data (image and video) from network cameras.
 It has three parts: